mrmotes/holloway-deck-v0/notes/hollway-deck-hardware.md

 > **Vision**
 > A portable, distraction-free "modern typewriter" built inside a rugged case.
 The machine functions as a single-purpose appliance for longform writing, offering a high-aesthetic CLI environment (Ghostty + Neovim) without the overhead of a desktop OS.
 "Infrastructure as Code" via NixOS.
 The entire machine state should be public and replicable, while personal data and secrets are decoupled.

+Below is a list of hardware and software that I plan on using the build out the next version of my Holloway Deck.
+I will add my current architecture at a later point.

 ## Hardware architecture

 | Component | Selection | Status | Specs & Notes |